imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 src/table/bloom.rs
 ```

 In the implementation, you will build a bloom filter from key hashes (which are u32 numbers).
-For each of the hash, you will need to set `k` bits.
+For each hash, you will need to set `k` bits.
 The bits are computed by:

 ```rust,no_run
 let delta = (h >> 17) | (h << 15); // h is the key hash